usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `7739aa797375236b5292a921d2a4e8ef`
-- :material-text: **Run description:** Wordnet LSI bigram and 40 yes/no responsive calls from TA for each topic with emphasis on feature building Wordnet LSI bigram Bayes
+- :material-text: **Run description:** Wordnet LSI bigram and 40 yes/no responsive calls from TA for each topic with emphasis on feature building

 ---
 #### tcdinokaAF